Skip to content

 What do the low risk drinking guidelines say?

-Both men and women are advised not to drink more than 14 units per week to keep health risks to a low level - use this unit calculator to find out how many units are in a particular drink.
+All adults are advised not to drink more than 14 units per week to keep health risks to a low level - use this unit calculator to find out how many units are in a particular drink.

 If you do drink as much as 14 units a week, it is best to spread it over three days or more during the week.